Charles Millward

 Charles Millward (1830–1892) was an English musician, composer, actor, journal proprietor and monumental mason.

 Biography

 Charles Millward was a prolific composer of pantomimes and comic opera.
-He collaborated with W. S. Gilbert (1836–1911) on "Hush A Bye, Baby, on the Treetop; or, Harlequin Fortunia, King of Frog Island, and the Magic Top of Lowther Arcade" (1866).
+He collaborated with W. S. Gilbert (1836–1911) on Hush-a-Bye, Baby, on the Tree Top, or, Harlequin Fortunia, King Frog of Frog Island, and the Magic Toys of Lowther Arcade (1866).

 Charles Millward was a member of the Savage Club and was father of English actress Jessie Millward (1861–1932).

 He also had a successful monumental masonry business.
 He died in 1892 and was buried in Highgate Cemetery.